ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Accepts an additional, optional `precision` parameter after the `timezone` parameter.

-## addYears, addMonths, addWeeks, addDays, addHours, addMinutes, addSeconds, addQuarters
+## addYears, addQuarters, addMonths, addWeeks, addDays, addHours, addMinutes, addSeconds, addMilliseconds, addMicroseconds, addNanoseconds

-Function adds a Date/DateTime interval to a Date/DateTime and then return the Date/DateTime.
-For example:
+These functions add units of the interval specified by the function name to a date or a date with time.
+A date or date with time is returned.

+Example:

 ``` sql
 WITH